lukepotasiewicz/MusicPlayer/README.md

 In the repo there is a image named "Music Files Placement Example.png" that has an example of music files correctly placed in the sd card of the emulator via the Device file explorer.

 For best results, use the Pixel 2 Emulator with API 28.
+For best results also emulate this on a Mac, there is an issue with getting access to the music files on windows.